Clark Memorial Library

 New books and DVD/Blu-ray videos

 A growing selection, with the most recent arrivals on the shelves in front of the check-out counter.
-Let Jeff know if there is something missing you would like to see.
+Tell the Library Coordinator if there is something missing you would like to see.

 Summer Reading & Continuing Education Programs